-Palm trees are a diverse, complex group of plants, with about 2,500 species of mostly tropical origin.
-All of them reproduce from seed.
+Palm trees are a diverse, complex group of plants, with about 2,500 species of palms, mostly of tropical origin.
+All of them reproduce using palm tree seeds.
 For palms with single trunks, it's the only way they reproduce.
 For palms that cluster or branch, an offset or branch can root to make a new plant.
-For seed formation, pollen from male flowers transfers to female flowers, which develop a fruit with a seed inside.
-This is sexual reproduction, and keeps the species genetically flexible.
-Rooting offsets, or vegetative reproduction, makes duplicates of the mother plant.

 Flowers and Pollination